 Yes, several manufacturers offer HVHZ-rated vinyl windows with current Miami-Dade NOAs.
 But certified opening sizes are smaller than aluminum equivalents, limiting their use on commercial projects.

-Yes — commercial aluminum windows typically cost 50-80% more than equivalent vinyl windows.
 The premium covers structural capacity, opening flexibility, and longer service life.

 Vinyl is technically a better insulator (U-factor 0.25-0.32) than thermally-broken aluminum (0.30-0.45).
 But both meet FL Energy Code, and the difference is rarely decisive on commercial buildings.